-- Burlington Room: In November 2017, Amtrak completed a Landmarks Illinois award-winning restoration of the former ladies' waiting lounge.
-This grand room will be used as rentable event space. - Legacy Club: Amtrak restored the former men's waiting lounge and barber shop for use as a fee-based 'priority boarding' lounge.
-Substantial revitalization work was completed in FY15. - Metropolitan Lounge: Amtrak opened a new first class lounge for sleeping car, business class and Amtrak Guest Rewards Select passengers in June 2016.
+- Burlington Room: In November 2017, Amtrak completed a Landmarks Illinois awardwinning restoration of the former ladies' waiting lounge.
+This grand room will be used as rentable event space. - Metropolitan Lounge: Amtrak opened a new first class lounge for sleeping car, business class and Amtrak Guest Rewards Select passengers in June 2016.
 Relocated to the Great Hall at Union Station, the state-of-the-art Metropolitan Lounge is multi-tiered and doubles the waiting space of the previous 1991 facility.
 Medium-term plans call for converting the former Lounge space into additional coach class waiting space, altogether greatly increasing Amtrak's total passenger waiting area to match growing ridership.